 One of the main reasons for one of my trips to Kenosha, was to complete the 10,000 step walking tour that I saw in their visitor’s guide.
 I thought it was a really clever way to see the best of what Downtown Kenosha has to offer!
 10,000 is the recommended amount of steps that a person should walk in a day, so it’s a very achievable goal which doesn’t make it feel like your legs are going to drop off after a day of exploring!

-I document the full route in my post: A 10,000 Step Self Guided Walking Tour of Kenosha, Wisconsin, but the walk takes you past 2 of Kenosha’s beaches, including Simmons Island Park Beach, which is the largest.
+I document the full route in my post: Self Guided Walking Tour of Downtown Kenosha, Wisconsin, but the walk takes you past 2 of Kenosha’s beaches, including Simmons Island Park Beach, which is the largest.
 I actually spent an afternoon hanging out at the beach, it is a very popular option with families and an ice cream truck was parked up nearby for a while!
 Lake Michigan is COLD (colder than the Mississippi River!) but it didn’t stop a few hardy souls from splashing around…I lasted about 10 minutes haha.

 The iconic red North Pier Lighthouse is well worth a closer look.
 It also doubles up as the “Kenosha Lighthouse Studio” and has murals around its base!
 It is sometimes open to the public where artists can showcase their work.

 Continuing with public art, Harbor Park has a sculpture walk that changes every 2 years.
 Various events are also held within Harbor Park.
 It is serviced by the Streetcar, is home to the Civil War Museum and Kenosha Public Museum and on the far side is a children’s playground and splash pad (during the summer months).